RBI Guidelines on AePS Simplified: What Users and Merchants Need to Know About Compliance

 How Does AePS Work for You?

 Using AePS is a simple process designed for ease and security.
-You visit a banking correspondent or an agent with a micro-ATM, tell them what you want to do, and then authenticate yourself.
+You visit a banking correspondent or an agent with a micro-ATM, inform them of your desired transaction, and then authenticate yourself.
 The system then processes your request in real-time.

 The transaction is completed almost instantly, and you usually receive a confirmation slip or SMS.
-This immediate feedback helps you keep track of your money and ensures that your transaction was successful.
+This immediate feedback helps you monitor your finances and confirms successful transactions.
 It’s a reliable way to manage your basic banking needs.

 Your Aadhaar Number is Key